 Rocket Lab deserves to be taken seriously.
 That is the starting point.
 The company has real launch heritage, real systems capability, real revenue scale, real backlog and a strategic position inside one of the most important infrastructure themes of the decade: space as a commercial, civil and defense layer.

 The mistake would be treating the story as already fully de-risked.
 Electron is proven.
 Space Systems is increasingly important.
 HASTE adds a valuable defense lane.
-But Neutron is still the decisive future layer, and the market’s willingness to pay a premium depends heavily on whether that future becomes credible hardware reality.
+GEO and SDA deepen the national security thesis.
+Nasdaq-100 inclusion can support ownership and liquidity.
+But Neutron is still the decisive future layer, and the $3B equity distribution framework is a real reminder that this is a capital-intensive story with dilution risk.

 For readers, the clean framework is this: RKLB is not a simple launch stock, not a fantasy SPAC relic and not a risk-free aerospace compounder.
-It is a real, ambitious, capital-intensive space infrastructure platform with a proven base and a major unfinished leap.
+It is a real, ambitious, capital-intensive space infrastructure platform with a proven base, rising defense relevance, index-level visibility and a major unfinished leap.
 That is exactly why the story is compelling — and exactly why it requires discipline.

 Related Merlintrader Reading